Xilinx/PYNQ_Composable_Pipeline/docs/source/getting_started.rst

     python3 -m pip install pynq_composable

-Once the installation is done, you can deliver the notebooks running
+Once the installation is done, you can deliver the notebooks by running

 .. code-block:: bash